Velocity of Money

 Second, the Fed's quantitative easing program replaced banks' mortgage-backed securities and U.S. Treasury notes with credit.
 That lowered interest rates on long-term bonds, including mortgages, corporate debt, and Treasuries.
 Banks have little incentive to lend when the return on their loans is low.
 Therefore, they held the extra credit as excess reserves.

 Third, the Fed began paying banks interest on their reserves in 2008.
 That gave banks even more reason to hoard their excess reserves to get this risk-free return instead of lending it out.
 Banks don't receive a lot more in interest from loans to offset the risk.
 As a result, excess reserves rose from $1.9 billion in 2007 to $1.5 trillion in 2012.
 Required reserves grew from $43 billion to $100 billion during that same period.

 Fourth, the Fed initiated another new tool called reverse repos.
 The Fed pays banks interest on money it "borrows" from them overnight.
 The Fed doesn't need the money.
 It just does this to control the Fed funds rate.
 Banks won't lend fed funds for less than they're getting paid in interest on the reverse repos.

-Fifth, thanks to Dodd-Frank, the Fed has required banks to hold more capital.
+Fifth, thanks to the Dodd-Frank Bank Reform and Consumer Protection Act, the Fed was able to require banks to hold more capital.
 That means banks continue to hold excess reserves instead of extending more credit through loans.